 - The years of service is the amount credited by CalPERS to a member while he or she is employed in this group (or for other periods that are recognized under the employer's contract with CalPERS).
 For a member who has earned service with multiple CalPERS employers, the benefit from each employer is calculated separately according to each employer's contract, and then added together for the total allowance.
 An agency may contract for an optional benefit where any unused sick leave accumulated at the time of retirement will be converted to credited service at a rate of 0.004 years of service for each day of sick leave. - The final compensation is the monthly average of the member's highest 36 or 12 consecutive months' full-time equivalent monthly pay (no matter which CalPERS employer paid this compensation).
 The standard benefit is 36 months.
 Employers had the option of providing a final compensation equal to the highest 12 consecutive months for classic plans only.
 Final compensation must be defined by the highest 36 consecutive months' pay under the 1.5% at 65 formula.
-PEPRA members have a cap on the annual salary that can be used to calculate final compensation for all new members based on the Social Security Contribution and Benefit Base.
-For employees that participate in Social Security this cap is \$115,064 for 2014 and for those employees that do not participate in social security the cap for 2014 is \$138,077, the equivalent of 120 percent of the 2013 Contribution and Benefit Base.
-Adjustments to the caps are permitted annually based on changes to the CPI for All Urban Consumers. - Employees must be covered by Social Security with the 1.5% at 65 formula.
+PEPRA members have a cap on the annual salary that can be used to calculate final compensation for all new members based on the Social Security contribution and benefit base.
+For employees that participate in Social Security this cap is \$117,020 for 2015 and for those employees that do not participate in Social Security the cap for 2015 is \$140,424.
+Adjustments to the caps are permitted annually based on changes to the CPI for all urban consumers. - Employees must be covered by Social Security with the 1.5% at 65 formula.
 Social Security is optional for all other benefit formulas.
-For employees covered by Social Security, the Modified formula is the standard benefit.
+For employees covered by Social Security, the modified formula is the standard benefit.
 Under this type of formula, the final compensation is offset by \$133.33 (or by one third if the final compensation is less than \$400).
-Employers may contract for the Full benefit with Social Security that will eliminate the offset applicable to the final compensation.
-For employees not covered by Social Security, the Full benefit is paid with no offsets.
+Employers may contract for the full benefit with Social Security that will eliminate the offset applicable to the final compensation.
+For employees not covered by Social Security, the full benefit is paid with no offsets.
 Auxiliary organizations of the CSUC system may elect reduced contribution rates, in which case the offset is \$317 if members are not covered by Social Security or \$513 if members are covered by Social Security.

-• The Miscellaneous Service Retirement benefit is not capped.
-The Safety Service Retirement benefit is capped at 90 percent of final compensation.
+• The miscellaneous and PEPRA safety service retirement benefit is not capped.
+The classic service retirement benefit is capped at 90 percent of final compensation.